iajeetsharma/iajeetsharma/README.md

 - 👋 Hi, I’m @iajeetsharma
-- 👀 I’m interested in designing Web Applications
+- 👀 I’m interested in web application development
 - 🌱 I’m currently learning full stack development in Java
 - 💞️ I’m looking to collaborate on development of web applications using Java / Angular / SpringBoot
 - 📫 You can mail me at ajeetsharma721@outlook.com